Customer retention strategies: how to sell consistently to your current clients

 The eCommerce market in 2020 has seen many notable changes from the past several decades - one of them being the rise of a personal approach to audiences, establishing a trusting relationship with the potential buyer.
 Therefore, low-quality support that fails at addressing their issues becomes a crucial flaw that’ll likely fail your brand’s efforts to improve customer retention.

-Moreover, capable customer care specialists can also gather personal feedback from clients and address the issues before they start influencing the buyer’s experience, or even collect ideas for future improvements which your brand’s leads see as important.
+Moreover, capable customer support specialists can also gather personal feedback from clients and address the issues before they start influencing the buyer’s experience, or even collect ideas for future improvements which your brand’s leads see as important.

 Influence your customers to come back for more, and grow your profit